Aniket-Engg/sol-profiler/README.md

 Generated profile which get stored in `.txt` file can be seen [here](https://github.com/Aniket-Engg/sol-profiler/blob/master/example/sample_Profile.txt).

+## VSCode Extension
+sol-profiler is also available as [Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=Aniket-Engg.sol-profiler-vscode) which generates and stores profile of a contract opened in Editor.

 ## Contribution/Suggestions
 Any kind of suggestions or contribution are most welcome!